|

 Let’s try to draw this network.

-relationship from one-to-one in log marshalling to many-to-one in public
+changed the relationship from one-to-one in log marshalling to many-to-one in

-a generalization then, the marshalling network seems to describe the flow of
+As a generalization then, the marshalling network seems to describe

-interesting and critical difference in this network, the actual production
+one interesting and critical difference in this network, the actual

 Health professionals “bristle” when manufacturing